zeroSteiner/rule-engine/docs/source/types.rst

   :py:meth:`DataType.OBJECT.reference` placeholders that resolve at rule parse time when both schemas are reachable through the :py:class:`~rule_engine.engine.Context` ``type_resolver``.

+By default (``strict=True``) a field whose annotation cannot be mapped to a Rule Engine data type raises :py:exc:`ValueError` so the schema mistake is caught early.
+Pass ``strict=False`` to instead map the offending field to :py:attr:`~DataType.UNDEFINED`, leaving it selectable but not type-checked at parse time.

 For the common case of building a :py:class:`~rule_engine.engine.Context` directly from a dataclass, the :py:func:`~rule_engine.engine.type_resolver_from_dataclass` helper produces a resolver whose top-level fields are the dataclass's own attributes and whose nested ``OBJECT`` types are reachable by name.
 See